xamfoo/blazer-react/package/README.md

 - Use the same `this` for helpers, event handlers and lifecycle methods declared in the component
 - Declare static methods on a component
-- Perform checks on data context passed to a template
+- Perform checks on data context passed to a template (in development mode)

+This is useful for those who do not wish to replace or change Blaze behavior.
+The API is minimal and use similarites between React and Meteor so it should be easy to use regardless of your background.

+This package only depends on Meteor core packages:

+- templating
+- blaze
+- tracker
+- ejson
+- reactive-var
+- check
+- underscore

+## Installation

+    meteor add blazer:react

 ## Background

 ### React to Blaze Mapping

-Blaze already contain implementation that is similar to React.
+The following features are not implemented since they are similar to React.

 React Terms/Concepts | Blaze Terms/Concepts
 ------------- | -------------